caktus/django-file-picker/README.rst

   If you are using ``django.contrib.staticfiles``, then add ``file_picker`` to your INSTALLED_APPS to include the related css/js.

-  Otherwise make sure to include the contents of the static folder in your projects media folder.
+  Otherwise make sure to include the contents of the static folder in your project's media folder.

 ..  _installation: